-Fasting reduces inflammation and lessens free radical damage, correctly shifts the metabolism to fat burning, normalizes insulin sensitivity, lowers triglyceride levels, helps preserve memory functioning and learning, boosts growth hormone to build/maintain muscle.
+Fasting reduces inflammation and lessens free radical damage, correctly shifts the metabolism to fat burning, normalizes insulin sensitivity, lowers triglyceride levels, helps preserve memory and learning, boosts growth hormone to build/maintain muscle.

 The evidence is clear; regularly going without food for a planned period of time has big benefits.
 Its the classic nature cure.
 Ample water with no food forces the body to re-balance everything and to detoxify as its doing it.

 Traditional fasting was over a certain number of days.
 Nature cure as it is known in India provided for 3 day, 7, 11, 21 day fasts and so on up to over 40 days.
 This kind of regime is very challenging and takes much preparation.

 The most likely problem to be encountered nowadays is the release of toxins.
 Almost everybody has heavy metals and a certain microbial load.
 The release of heavy metals is quite damaging if not managed properly and an extended fast will cause considerable distress.

 Intermittent fasting is now proving itself as easily accessible and safe.
 There are 2 types of intermittent fast (IF).

 Swing IF: This involves eating on a normal schedule, then taking 24 hours off from eating for one or two days per week.
 There’s a lot of interest in the “5/2” diet; fasting 2 days out of the 7 day week.
 Generally eating for 3 days, one day off, then eating for 2 days, one day off.